 Contact the International Association for Medical Assistance to Travelers (IAMAT; tel.
 716/754-4883, or in Canada 416/652-0137; www.iamat.org) for tips on travel and health concerns on the islands you're visiting and lists of local English-speaking doctors.
 The United States' Centers for Disease Control and Prevention (tel.
 800/311-3435; www.cdc.gov) provides up-to-date information on health hazards by region or country and offers tips on food safety.
 The website www.tripprep.com, sponsored by a consortium of travel-medicine practitioners, may also offer helpful advice.

 What to Do if You Get Sick Away from Home -- Finding a good doctor in the Turks and Caicos is not a problem, and most speak English.

 If you suffer from a chronic illness, consult your doctor before your departure.
 If you worry about getting sick away from home, you might want to consider medical travel insurance.

 Crime & Safety

-The TCI has long been one of the safest places to live and visit in the Caribbean, but the recession has brought with it something entirely new to these islands: unemployment.
-And with it has come a slight uptick in petty crime.
-Some have attributed the trend as a natural by-product of development; others believe the changing population dynamics -- the influx of a non-national workforce -- is at work, although the global financial downturn and constitutional crisis are certainly factors.
-The bottom line: Crime is minimal in the islands -- the locals, used to a world of unlocked doors, are deeply offended when someone resorts to robbing people of their possessions -- but petty theft does take place, so protect your valuables, money, and cameras.
+The TCI is one of the safest places to live and visit in the Caribbean, but with the rise in tourism numbers has come a slight uptick in petty crime.
+Some have attributed the trend as a natural by-product of development; others believe the changing population dynamics -- the influx of a non-national workforce -- is at work.
+The locals, used to a world of unlocked doors, are deeply offended when someone resorts to robbing people of their possessions -- but petty theft does take place, so protect your valuables, money, and cameras.
 Don't flash big wads of money around, especially when you arrive at the airport.
 Use common sense and be aware of your surroundings at all times.
 Keep your doors locked.